sammi-turner/Minimal-DWM-Build/README.md

 ```
 6. Log out of your session and when you log back in, select 'DWM Session' from the menu rather than your default file manager.

-## Change themes and icons with Lxappearance
+## Change themes and icons with lxappearance

 The default gtk and icon themes are awful, but can easily be changed.
-Type in 'lxappearance' into dmenu to launch a graphical tool to change your settings.
+Type 'lxappearance' into dmenu to launch a graphical tool to change your settings.
 Personally, I use the materia-dark-compact theme and the papirus-dark icons.
-See the screenshot included in this repo.
+I have included a screenshot example.

 ## Cheat sheet

-I have hard-coded some keybinds in config.h, which are listed in the 'cheat-sheet.png' file in this repo.
+I have hard-coded some keybinds in config.h, which are listed in the 'cheat-sheet.png' file.
 The config.def.h file shows the default settings for dwm.

 ## Changing your config.h